nikhilpradeep/deep/README.md

 ## Licensing

-Code and Content in this Repository is MIT-LICENSED as found in LICENSE File.
+The Code, Documentation and The Youtube Videos in this Repository is Creative Commons Zero v1.0 Universal LICENSED as found in LICENSE File.